Lisa Storie-Avenatti Pictures: Estranged Wife Of Michael Avenatti Gets Viral Attention After His Arrest

-Lisa Storie-Avenatti had been largely a footnote in brash and media-friendly lawyer Michael Avenatti’s battles with Donald Trump, but now she has gained viral attention after her estranged husband’s arrest on suspicion of domestic violence.
+Lisa Storie-Avenatti had been largely a footnote in brash and media-friendly lawyer Michael Avenatti’s battles with Donald Trump, but now his arrest has gotten her some viral attention — which appears to be mistaken.

 On Wednesday afternoon, Michael Avenatti was arrested by Los Angeles police for allegedly striking his estranged wife.
-As TMZ reported, the two had a confrontation that led to Lisa Storie-Avenatti running from her apartment building and Michael Avenatti chasing her back inside while yelling, “She hit me first.”
+TMZ originally that the allegation claimed Michael struck his estranged wife, leaving her face bruised.
+But TMZ later changed its reporting, saying it was not Lisa Storie-Avenatti involved in the alleged domestic violence incident.

+This led Lisa to speak out, telling CNN reporter MJ Lee that the story was “a lie” and that she doesn’t believe Michael would be capable of such an attack

+“I haven’t see Michael in months.
+It’s a complete fabrication.
+It’s a lie.
+It’s all a lie,” she said.
+“Bruises on my face?
+It is insanity.
+He wouldn’t hit anybody.
+Especially a woman.
+He’s got two daughters”

-While Michael Avenatti gained fame by representing adult film star Stormy Daniels as she made allegations of an affair with Donald Trump and shared the sordid details, it was now Avenatti’s private life making headlines.
-Many took to the internet to learn about Lisa Storie-Avenatti and pictures of her went viral on social media.
+The original reporting had cast a spotlight on Lisa Storie-Avenatti, with many taking to the internet to learn about her.
+Pictures of Storie-Avenatti also went viral on social media.

+Michael Avenatti and Lisa Storie-Avenatti were married in 2011 and together until she filed for divorce at the end of 2017.
+It was the second marriage for Michael Avenatti.

-Storie-Avenatti is no stranger to the spotlight herself.
+Lisa Storie-Avenatti is no stranger to the spotlight.
 According to her LinkedIn, she is the founder and CEO of the luxury brand Ikaria Resort Wear and has a reported net worth of $20 million.

-This was not the first time that Lisa Storie-Avenatti had been in the news.
+This was not the first time that the Michael and Lisa Storie-Avenatti’s relationship troubles had been in the news.
 She filed for divorce back in December, and in May she filed court documents claiming her estranged husband was “emotionally abusive” and “angry and vindictive.”

 As Fox News reported, she had filed an order asking that he be barred from entering their residence, saying she feared he could become violent.